MostAwesomeDude/construct/docs/compilation.rst

 >>> st.parse(b"\x01")
 Container(num=1)

-Compiled instance has a unique `source` field that holds the generated code as string and also has a unique method `tofile` that saves the generated source code to a file, for your inspection for example.
-You can also import such a module from a Python script.
+Compiled instance has a unique `source` field that holds the generated code as a string and also has a unique method `source_tofile` that saves the generated source code to a file, for your inspection for example.
+You can also then import such a module from a Python script.

 >>> st.source
-"... schema code ..."
+"... schema parsing code ..."
+>>> st.source_tofile("schema1.pyx")
+>>> import pyximport
->>> st.tofile("schema1.py")
+>>> pyximport.install()
 >>> import schema1

-Performance boost can be easily measured:
+Performance boost can be easily measured.
+This method also happens to be testing the correctness of the compiled parser, by making sure that both `parse` and `build` return the same results.

 >>> print(st.benchmark(sampledata))
 Timeit measurements:
-compiling:         0.00048725021999416638 sec/call
-parsing:           0.00002787889000046562 sec/call
+parsing:           0.00004755572500289418 sec/call
-parsing compiled:  0.00001943664999998873 sec/call
+parsing compiled:  0.00001591820199973881 sec/call
-building:          0.00003316365799946653 sec/call
+building:          0.00005915266399824759 sec/call
-building compiled: 0.00003364123299979837 sec/call
+building compiled: 0.00005127855399769033 sec/call

-Correctness can be automatically tested.
-The method checks that the provided (original) construct and its equivalent compiled version, both parse and build into equal data and objects.
-Object used for testing building is obtained by parsing the sample data.

->>> st.testcompiled(sampledata)

 Motivation
 ============

 The code generated by compiler and core classes have essentially same functionality, but there is a noticable difference in performance.
-This chapter explains the difference by comparing `Struct FormatField BytesInteger Bytes` classes, including using a context.
+First half of performance boost is thanks to pre-processing the parsing code, as shown in this chapter.
+Pre-processing means inserting constants instead of variable lookups, constants are just variables that are known at compile time.
+The second half is thanks to cython compiler taking advantage of type annotations and type inference.
+This chapter talks only about the first part, therefore the codes below are pure-python (they were uptodate just before cython was integrated), but they are representative of the topics being discussed.
+This chapter explains the performance difference by comparing `Struct FormatField BytesInteger Bytes` classes, including using the context.
 Example construct:

 ::